 When assessing organization performance, there are five broad measurement areas that contribute to driving improved organization results.

 Customer Value Effectiveness.

-An organization should understand the efficiency with which it converts its inputs to valuable products and services that customer desire.
-Less efficient organizations operate at a competitive disadvantage that manifests itself in many ways, including higher costs (often leading to noncompetitive prices), less reliable and dependable solutions, and slower response times.
-Efficiency measures include areas such as process reliability, first pass yield, throughput, value added ratios, and cycle time.
+An organization should understand the efficiency with which it converts its inputs to valuable products and services that customers desire.
+Less efficient organizations operate at a competitive disadvantage that manifests itself in many ways, including higher costs (often leading to non-competitive prices), less reliable and dependable solutions, and slower response times.
+Efficiency measures include areas such as process reliability, first-pass yield, throughput, value-added ratios, and cycle time.

 Organizations acquire assets with the express purpose of using them to produce profits.
 Few actually measure the extent to which these assets successfully achieve their intended purpose.
 Assets include people, tools and equipment, facilities, information technology, and intellectual property.
 Assets productivity should be evaluated on the economic value provided versus the cost of acquisition and operation.

 Although an organization may effectively serve its customer at an attractive level of financial and operating performance, it must also measure that it is doing so in a responsible and sustainable way.
 Organization governance includes areas such as compliance with regulatory requirements, protection of the entity’s intellectual property, risk mitigation, and active management of the business systems and processes that produce the winning performance.

 Every performance measure should have a purpose that contributes to an essential improvement in the business.
 While there are a variety of approaches to achieve this, we suggest the following simple GMOST framework.